Adam Bandt: Deputy Leader of the Greens (2012–2015, 2017–2020)

-Leader of the Greens (2020–present)
+Leader of the Greens (2020–2025)

 On 3 February 2020, Richard Di Natale announced his resignation as leader of the Greens and imminent retirement from politics, citing family reasons.
 Bandt announced his candidacy for the leadership shortly after.
 On 4 February, he was elected unopposed.
 Larissa Waters was elected unopposed as co-deputy, with Nick McKim defeating Sarah Hanson-Young and Mehreen Faruqi to become the second co-deputy.
 Bandt has been described by the political journalist Paddy Manning as the first Greens leader from the Left wing of the party.

-Since taking on the leadership of the Greens, Bandt has refocused the party's energy towards campaigning for an Australian Green New Deal, to address what he refers to as a "climate and environment emergency."
+During his leadership of the Greens, Bandt focused the party's energy towards campaigning for an Australian Green New Deal, to address what he refers to as a "climate and environment emergency."
 According to Bandt, it would involve the "government taking the lead to create new jobs and industries, and universal services to ensure no one is left behind."
-Bandt has also focused on relations between his party and regional communities with the intent of visiting mining townships and farmers across Australia, arguing that his party is "the only one" trying to stop climate change from "devastating agriculture".
-He has adopted a pro-mining message, but with a focus on expanding the lithium industry and other minerals necessary for a zero-carbon economy; rather than on coal.
+Bandt also focused on relations between his party and regional communities with the intent of visiting mining townships and farmers across Australia, arguing that his party is "the only one" trying to stop climate change from "devastating agriculture".
+He has adopted a pro-mining message, but with a focus on expanding the lithium industry and other minerals necessary for a zero-carbon economy; rather than using coal.
 Under Bandt's vision, the party aspired to develop a power-sharing situation with a Labor government at the 2022 election, similar to the Gillard era.

-Whilst serving as party leader, Bandt also acts as the Greens' spokesperson for: the Climate Emergency, Energy, Employment & Workplace Relations, and the Public Sector.
+Whilst serving as party leader, Bandt also acted as the Greens' spokesperson for: the Climate Emergency, Energy, Employment & Workplace Relations, and the Public Sector.

 In the 2022 federal election, Bandt retained his seat in Melbourne with a primary vote of 49.6%, beating that of his previous election.
 However, there was a 12.4% swing against him in the two-candidate-preferred vote.
-The Greens gained three further seats in the House of Representatives and three in the Senate, with an increase in popular vote by 1.9% to 12.3%.
+The Greens gained three further seats in the House of Representatives and three in the Senate, with an increase in the first-preference vote by 1.9% to 12.3%.

 On 19 June 2022, Bandt had the Australian flag removed from behind the podium at a media conference of his, saying that it "represented lingering pain" for some Australians.
-His action received varied responses, including condemnation, with newly-elected Prime Minister Anthony Albanese stating that Bandt should "reconsider his position and work to promote unity and reconciliation."
+His action received varied responses, including condemnation, with newly elected Prime Minister Anthony Albanese stating that Bandt should "reconsider his position and work to promote unity and reconciliation."

 On 9 September 2022, one day after the death of Queen Elizabeth II, Bandt tweeted "Rest In Peace Queen Elizabeth II.
 Our thoughts are with her family and all who loved her.
 Now Australia must move forward.
 We need Treaty with First Nations people, and we need to become a Republic."
-7News reported that the tweet triggered "a wave of criticism".
-Former Minister for Immigration Alex Hawke labelled his words as "truly graceless and bereft of common decency".
-Others criticised Bandt for using the Queen’s death to make a political point.